-Students must submit a Nuclear Medicine Technology application to the Department of Allied Health and Wellness by the posted deadline of April 1 for fall admission.
+Students must submit a Nuclear Medicine Technology application to the Department of Allied Health and Wellness by the posted deadline April 1 for fall admission.
 In addition, the following must be met:

-i.
-Successful completion of the 8 core courses within 2 attempts of each course (EN 101, BI 103, BI 104, CH 101, PY 201, MA 111, MA 206 and MDA 109) by August prior to the program start date.
+Successful completion of the 8 core courses within 2 attempts of each course (EN 101, BI 103, BI 104, CH 101, PY 101, MA 130, MA 206 and MDA 108) by August prior to the program start date.

-- ii.
-Attainment of at least a "C" in all prerequisite coursework within 2 attempts of each course.
+- 2. Attainment of at least a "C" in all prerequisite coursework within 2 attempts of each course.
 A minimum overall GPA of 2.00 is required for previous core prerequisite college work.
-Competitive GPAs for accepted applicants are typically much higher than the minimum requirements. - iii.
-Have all official transcripts from colleges/universities sent to the Welcome Center by April 1. - iv.
+Competitive GPAs for accepted applicants are typically much higher than the minimum requirements. - 3.
+Have all official transcripts from colleges/universities sent to the Welcome Center by April 1st. - 4.
 All applicants must document at least four hours of shadowing/observation in nuclear medicine technology, prior to or concurrent with application.
 Additional shadowing (40-50 hrs.) is recommended for applicants who have no prior health care work experience.
 This experience can be arranged by contacting a convenient institutional imaging or therapy department.
-Documentation should be submitted on the day of your application interview.
-Please have the department complete the verification form indicating that the shadowing/observation was conducted. - v.
+Documentation must be submitted on the day of your application interview.
+Please have the department complete the verification form indicating that the shadowing/ observation was conducted. - 5.
 Submission of a 1-2 page paper discussing your shadowing experience.
 All papers must be typed; double spaced, printed and stapled, and must include your name and FCC Student ID number.
 Papers not meeting these criteria will not be accepted or reviewed.
 Papers will be due the day of your application interview.
-Please see rubric online for grading guide. - vi.
+Please see rubric for grading guide. - 6.
 Schedule and attend application interview.